bitshifter/mathbench-rs/README.md

 All benchmarks are performed using [Criterion.rs].

 * `euler bench` - performs an Euler integration on arrays of 2D and 3D vectors
-* `mat4 bench` - performs common matrix operations such as transpose, inverse and determinant
+* `mat4 bench` - performs common matrix operations such as transpose, inverse, determinant and multiply
-* `transform bench` - performs matrix transformations on 4D vectors
+* `transform bench` - performs matrix transformations on vectors

 ## Future work

+* Validate the correctness of each benchmark
 * Add more benchmarks
-* Validate the correctness of each benchmark
-* Produce graphs comparing the different libraries at each task
 * Add `packed_simd` to benchmarks
 * Add `ISPC` to benchmarks